CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-(SNMP)-Monitoring/Using-Nutanix-Prism-as-a-Monitoring-Tool.md

 ---
 title: Using Nutanix Prism as a Monitoring Tool
 author: Cumulus Networks
-weight: 485
+weight: 48561
 aliases:
- - /display/CL37/Using-Nutanix-Prism-as-a-Monitoring-Tool
+ - /display/CL3740/Using-Nutanix-Prism-as-a-Monitoring-Tool
- - /pages/viewpage.action?pageId=8362618
+ - /pages/viewpage.action?pageId=83626186339
-pageID: 8362618
+pageID: 83626186339
 product: Cumulus Linux
-version: 3.7.7
+version: 3.7.7'4.0'
-imgData: cumulus-linux-377
+imgData: cumulus-linux-37740
-siteSlug: cumulus-linux-377
+siteSlug: cumulus-linux-37740
 ---
 Nutanix Prism is a graphical user interface (GUI) for managing infrastructure and virtual environments.
-In order to use it, you need to take special steps within Cumulus Linux before you can configure Prism.
+In order to use it, yYou need to take special steps within Cumulus Linux before you can configure Prism.

 ## <span>Configure Cumulus Linux</span>